-13. Failures
+14. Failures

 Any student who fails to earn credit will be required to recover the credit to remain on pace to graduate.
 In some circumstances, the administration may require that credits be made up for continued enrollment at Holy Cross High School.
+Both the original failed grade and the recovery grade will be included in the official transcript and both grades will be included in the calculation of the GPA and class rank for the student.
 The guidance counselor can provide further information.

-14. Books
+15. Books